Verstappen on Austrian sprint pole, misery for Mercedes

 This is the middle of three sprints on the 2022 calendar.
 The first, at the Emilia Romagna Grand Prix weekend, was won by Verstappen who followed up in the race too.

-While not an ideal day for Mercedes, the sprint gives them a chance to improve their grid positions for a race they were approaching with optimism after appearing to have at last iron out their car's problems.
+While not an ideal day for Mercedes, Saturday's 100km dash gives them a chance to improve their grid positions for the main event on Sunday.

 "I'm really quite far back.
 I don't know what is possible from there, but it is a sprint race, so I hope I can make up for some lost time," said Hamilton